Techniques for shoulder taping

 When the correct techniques are followed, shoulder strapping can:

-• Relieve stress and pain
+• Relieve stress and pain by supporting injured structures and limiting aggravating movements

-• Take pressure off strained muscles
+• Take pressure off strained muscles, helping speed up recovery and avoid further injury

 Two Practical Ways to Tape Your Shoulder